Skip to content

 myApplication.run();

 Pausing an application changes its state to PAUSED and sets the time scale to 0f.
+Systems that apply the time scale will temporarily stop running while the application is paused.

 myApplication.pause();